Folks often ask me what prompted me to start up this blog over 12 years ago. In keeping with the New Year I thought I would update my response.

-But then people say, “What got you going on THAT?"
+But then folks would say, “Ok, but what got you going on THAT?"

-Well, when I first began management consulting and team training 30 years ago I felt a little dislocated in my new environment.
-I had played rock & roll for a living until then and had avoided anything resembling a corporate life.
-So when I started working in business I just couldn't relate to the lack of play, fun, humor, passion, engagement, creativity, personality, chutzpah, and free-thinking independence that I frequently encountered.
-These were qualities in abundant supply in the music world.
+Well, when I first began management consulting and training 35 years ago, I felt a tad dislocated in my new environment.
+I had played in bands for a living up until then and had avoided anything resembling a corporate life.
+So when I started working in business I just couldn't relate to the lack of play, humor, passion, engagement, creativity, personality, design, chutzpah, and free-thinking autonomy that were in abundant supply in the music world.

 I felt like a kid surrounded by grown-ups who had forgotten how to have fun and be themselves.
-But as I began to work more closely with leaders I began to see them (even the top executives) as kids also, underneath their well-designed work costumes.
-Viewing them this way, I could better relate to them—and help liberate them from their limiting beliefs and blocked self-expression.
-Off with the disguises!
+But as I began to work more closely with organizational leaders I began to see them (even the top executives) as kids also, underneath their well-designed work costumes.
+Viewing them this way, I could better relate to them and help liberate them from their careful disguises, and blocked self-expression.

-15 years later I realized that this was what Tom Peters had been evangelizing in his books and talks.
-So I began working with Tom’s company and got my start as a blogger on his website, which then led me to start this blog.
+15 years later I realized that this was exactly what Tom Peters had been evangelizing in his talks and books (such as In Search of Excellence, The Pursuit of WOW!, Thriving on Chaos, and Re-Imagine!).
+So I began working with Tom’s company and got my start as a blogger on his website, which then led me to begin my own blog.

-A decade later, now working on my own, I’m more clear than ever that too many folks in the workforce are dealing with an almost incapacitating fear of being themselves, of thinking for themselves, of expressing themselves, and of standing up for themselves.
-It’s also evident to me that some combination of play, fun, humor, passion, personality, etc. is what's urgently needed to displace that fear.
+Now, working on my own, I’m even more clear that too many people in the workforce are dealing with an almost incapacitating fear of being themselves, of thinking for themselves, of expressing themselves, and of standing up for themselves.
+It’s also evident to me that some combination of play, fun, exuberance, personality, imagination, independence, etc. is what's urgently needed to displace that fear.